Lucas300905/LucasOS/README.md

 ## 📬 Contact

-please feel free to tell me if you found any or if you just want to give feedback or suggestions for updates.
-You can contact me on Telegram: @Lucas_3009 or at my group support: @Pocox4gtbrasil20
+Please feel free to tell me if you found any bug or if you just want to give some feedback or suggestions for updates.
+You can contact me on Telegram on my personal: @Lucas_3009 or at my group support: @Pocox4gtbrasil20

 ---